About the service

 We work with many families in Stockport from the time of diagnosis of their child’s hearing loss and/or vision impairment right through to when their child reaches the age of 25.
 We’re invested in the principles of co-production.
 This means involving you and your child as fully as we can in the support that we offer.
 We work directly with babies, children and young people in homes, nurseries and child care settings as well as schools and colleges.

-You can find more information on our support for young people aged 16 to 25 page.
+Find more information about support for young people aged 16 to 25.

 Support that we offer